bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **Rijndael:** 01:52:00

-Yeah, I think Antoine already left, but for me, I think one of the first times that the notion of Vault really clicked was I was actually reading the docs for ReVault.
+Yeah, I think Antoine already left, but for me, I think one of the first times that the notion of Vault really clicked was I was actually reading the docs for Re-Vault.
-So if you go to ReVault's page, they have a link about how it works.
+So if you go to Re-Vault's page, they have a link about how it works.
 And ReVault is really aimed at institutions, so you have to kind of squint at it and imagine how it would scale down.
-But I think between that and the paper that James wrote about `OP_Vault`, if you read those, I think it kind of plants a good seed in the back of your head to start thinking about what vaults are, how they're useful, and how that could go forward.
+But I think between that and the paper that James wrote about `OP_Vault`, if you read those, I think it kind of plants a good seed in the back of your head to start thinking about what Vaults are, how they're useful, and how that could go forward.
 So if you're interested in that, I would definitely look at those two things.

 **NVK:** 01:52:40